How To Gain Up To 10lbs Of Lean Muscle In 8 Weeks

 Let’s talk about the two things that will get you there.
 If you follow these two things, you’ll gain 10 pounds in 8 weeks.

 TDEE is your Total Daily Energy Expenditure.
-This is the amount of calories burned with your activity level through out the day.
+This is a number of calories burned with your activity level throughout the day.
 What does this number mean for your gains?
 This means if you want to gain 10 pounds, you have to eat above this number every single day.

 On a side note, when we say consume extra calories, this doesn’t mean eat cupcakes, donuts, HoHos, and Twinkies.
 That’s not what we talking about here.
 When you eat crap you will gain mass, but it’s very little lean mass and a lot of fat.
 There are people who do this and put on a lot of bulk, but then they have to cut.
 To cut they drop calories and then they lose the weight and are right back to where they started.
 This creates a teeter-totter when you try to bulk with garbage.
 The goal should be lean mass, which requires you to consume quality calories.
 If you follow our social media accounts you know what this means.
 Use our Macro list and grocery list for good references of foods you should be eating.